Marcin082/allegro-clone/README.md

 ## About
 ![](src/assets/logo.png)
-A small web app that tries to imitate the desktop web version of allegro site,you can sign up or log in and have your user authentification feauture thanks to Firebase.
+A small web app that tries to imitate the desktop web version of allegro site.
+It is full responsive desktop app where you can sign up or log in and have your user authentification feauture thanks to Firebase.

 ## Demo

- Here is a working live demo : DDDDD
+ Here is a working live demo : [https://marcin082.github.io/allegro-clone/](https://marcin082.github.io/allegro-clone/)

 ![](src/assets/screen1.png)